farukbulbul/stock_price_indicator/capstone_project_report.md

 ### Free-Form Visualization

-For the visualization I have downloaded last months stock market prices and tried predictor after training with 9 years of data.
+For the visualization I have downloaded last months stock market prices and tried the predictor after training with 9 years of data.
 The following figure for 12 stocks are plotted for predicted and actual prices.
 It looks like the predictor is successfull at predicting the price with R2 and RMSE scores.
 We have R2 score over 0.9 for most of the stocks.

 <img src="https://github.com/farukbulbul/stock_price_indicator/blob/master/images/last_moth_reults.png"/>

 ### Reflection
-In this section, you will summarize the entire end-to-end problem solution and discuss one or two particular aspects of the project you found interesting or difficult.
-You are expected to reflect on the project as a whole to show that you have a firm understanding of the entire process employed in your work.
-Questions to ask yourself when writing this section:
-- _Have you thoroughly summarized the entire process you used for this project?_
-- _Were there any interesting aspects of the project?_
-- _Were there any difficult aspects of the project?_
-- _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_

 To sum up in this project I tried to build a stock price predictor having input of stock market data.
 I followed the steps below.
 1- Gather data